-- Internet and catalog sales have a higher percentage of returns than sales through standard distribution channels.
+- Internet and catalog sales have a higher percentage of returns than do sales through standard distribution channels.

 - More than half of the survey respondents request feedback from customers on their returns process.
 Most don’t feel good about what they learn.

-- Warehouse management systems are the most common systems used for returns processes, although many use more than one system.
+- Warehouse management systems are the most common systems used for returns processes, although many respondents use more than one system.

 - Responses for the “ship-to” locations for returns are different for retailers than for manufacturers.
-Retailers are more likely to ship returns to a company-operated facility or store, and manufacturers have them returned to their fulfillment centers.
+Retailers are more likely to ship returns to a company-operated facility or store, while manufacturers have them returned to their fulfillment centers.

 - Retail companies are likely to pay for returns transportation, while manufacturers most often expect the customer to pay.